Svetoslav47/flappyBird/README.md

-flappy bird made in a day. first game made with pygame run main.py to play. us space to jump
+flappy bird made in a day. first game made with pygame run main.py to play. use space to jump